KoichiYasuoka/UniDic2UD/README.md

 ## Installation for Linux

-Binary wheel is available for Linux, and is installed by default when you use `pip`:
+Tar-ball is available for Linux, and is installed by default when you use `pip`:
 ```sh
 pip install unidic2ud
 ```